projectara/greybus-spec/source/bridged_phy.rst

 one or more I2S Transmitter or Receiver CPorts are active;
 otherwise, it shall not report events.

 The *halted* event indicates that the I2S Bundle is unable to continue streaming.
 This event shall be preceded by another event indicating why the I2S Bundle halted.
-Once an I2S Bundle reports the halted event, the AP shall deactivate all active I2S Transmitter and Receiver CPorts.
+Once an I2S Bundle reports the halted event, the AP Module shall deactivate all active I2S Transmitter and Receiver CPorts.

 In order to prevent flooding the AP Module with events, an I2S Bundle shall only report an event once per occurrence